leonard-soft/leonard-soft/README.md

 # 💫 About Me:
-I am a software developer and student in Jala university.
+I am a software developer and student at Jala university.

 ## 🌐 Socials: